HeikoSchlittermann/cert-proxy/README.md

 ## Daily operation

 Repeat starting the Cert-proxy client in sufficient intervals.
-In normal operation it downloads (and starts the hook) only if the files on the server are fresher than the client's files (based on the file modification date, *not* on the certificate dates).
+In normal operation it downloads (and starts the hooks) only if the files on the server are fresher than the client's files (based on the file modification date, *not* on the certificate dates).
 For Linux systems you may use the provided Systemd units (`cert-proxy-client.timer` and